Running with an Elevated Heart Rate After COVID

 In my personal experience and an unofficial Instagram poll of more than 100 runners, 85 percent had elevated heart rates.
 Most of these heart rates normalized in time

-Related: When to Skip a Workout & How to Adjust Your Schedule
+(Not sure when to rest, check out my article: When to Skip a Workout & How to Adjust Your Schedule)

 All of my tests came back normal, but I am still having chest pain and a rapid heart rate, what is going on?